By Dr. Qineng Tan, L.Ac., Ph.D. and Xiaomei Cai, L.Ac., Ph.D.

 Using acupressure point PC6, located below the wrist on the inner forearm in between the two tendons, is very effective for controlling nausea.
 Relief of retching and vomiting helps patients withstand chemotherapy sessions better and helps keep appetite and proper nutrition up.

 Another side effect of chemotherapy is neutropenia, or low white blood cell count.
 This is especially prevalent amongst patients being treated for bone marrow cancers, such as leukemia, lymphoma, and multiple myeloma.
-The low level of bacteria-fighting immune cells puts people at higher risk for developing infections during the course of their treatment.
+The low level of bacteria-fighting immune cells puts people at higher risk for developing infections during the course of their treatment, especially invasive candida infection.
 A study involving women with ovarian cancer suggested that acupuncture treatment helped patients maintain higher levels of white blood cells and neutrophils.
 The study also suggested that acupuncture measurably reduced cortisol levels, positively impacting patients’ stress.